Tanzania: Sevilla Due in Dar for Simba Clash

-Dar es Salaam — Sevilla FC - record winners of the Uefa Europa League - are expected in the country tomorrow, Tuesday May 21, 2019.
+Dar es Salaam — Sevilla FC - record winners of the Uefa Europa League - are expected in the country today at the invitation of SportPesa Tanzania.

-They become the first Spanish top flight side to visit East Africa, one year after Atletico Madrid 's planned trip to Kenya aborted due to lack of ready stadia.
+They are the first Spanish top flight side to visit East Africa, one year after Atletico Madrid 's planned trip to Kenya aborted due to lack of ready stadia.

-Sevilla, who have won the Uefa Europa League five times, will face defending champions Simba on Thursday in a special friendly match.
+Sevilla, who have won the Uefa Europa League five times, will face Mainland soccer giants Simba on Thursday in a special friendly match.

-According to SportPesa director of Administration and Compliance, Tarimba Abbas, the eagerly awaited clash will kick off at 7pm at the National Stadium in Dar es Salaam.
+The eagerly awaited clash will kick off at 7pm at the National Stadium, according to SportPesa Tanzania director of Administration and Compliance, Tarimba Abbas.

 The Europa League has been won 11 times by teams from Spain, more than any other country, since its inception.